 Brush the dough with melted butter.

 Sprinkle over the sugar mixture.
-I use coconut sugar for a healthier swap, but granulated sugar or brown sugar works as well.
+I use coconut sugar for a healthier swap, but granulated sugar or a traditional brown sugar cinnamon combination works as well.

 Roll the cinnamon roll dough up lengthwise.

 Place cinnamon rolls into a greased baking pan.

 Let rise for 30 minutes at room temperature.